Geometrical Quantum Chemical Engine: Discussion

 First, we discuss whether $\Delta S$ introduced in Eq.~\eqref{A-def-repl} can be used.
 Indeed, $\Delta S$ is directly connected to the entropy production in a one-cycle operation.
 If the conditions $\dot{\lambda}\ge 0$ and ${\rm Tr}[\hat{\rho}\partial \hat{H}/\partial \lambda]\ge 0$ are satisfied, $\Delta S$ given by

-in the linear response regime is expected to be positive semidefinite, because $\dot{S}^{\rm KL}\le 0$ is always satisfied under any CPTP process~\cite{Sagawa20,Petz86,Petz03,Ruskai02,Hiai11}.
-It is, however, surprised that $\Delta S$ is negative for small $\delta$ and near $\delta=2\pi$ (see Fig.~\ref{fig:Delta_S}).
-This means that the modulation process is not CPTP or non-Markovian even in the adiabatic limit.
-This is the reason why we adopt $\sigma$ to formulate the theory to describe the geometrical chemical engine.
+in the linear response regime is expected to be negative semidefinite, because $\dot{S}^{\rm HS}\le 0$ is expected to be satisfied under any CPTP process~\cite{Sagawa20,Petz86,Petz03,Ruskai02,Hiai11}.
+It is, however, surprising that $\Delta S$ is positive for small $\delta$ and for $\delta$ near $2\pi$ (see Fig.~\ref{fig:Delta_S}).
+Since the dynamics satisfies CPTP properties (see Fig.~\ref{fig:density_matrix}~\footnote{ Figure~\ref{fig:density_matrix} plots the time evolution of the elements of $\hat{\rho}(\theta)$ as $\rho_{e}$, $\rho_{\downarrow}$, $\rho_{\uparrow}$ and $\rho_{d}$.
+This figure clearly supports the positivity of all elements, therefore preserving the complete positivity argument. }), this means that $S^{\rm HS}$ is not the KL divergence.
+Namely the monotonicity of the KL divergence is only valid for the relaxation dynamics with fixed $\theta$, while $S^{\rm HS}$ evolves without the relaxation to $\hat{\rho}^{\rm SS}(\theta)$ during the dynamics.